RealTimeChris/Json-Performance/Ubuntu-CLANG.md

 # Json-Performance
 Performance profiling of JSON libraries (Compiled and run on Linux 6.5.0-1025-azure using the Clang 19.1.0 compiler).

-Latest Results: (Aug 26, 2024)
+Latest Results: (Aug 27, 2024)
 #### Using the following commits:
 ----
 | Jsonifier: [59d6a55](https://github.com/RealTimeChris/Jsonifier/commit/59d6a55)
 | Glaze: [7b85e5d](https://github.com/stephenberry/glaze/commit/7b85e5d)
 | Simdjson: [9f546d2](https://github.com/simdjson/simdjson/commit/9f546d2)

- > At least 30 iterations on a (AMD EPYC 7763 64-Core Processor                ), until coefficient of variance is at or below 1%.
+ > At least 30 iterations on a (AMD EPYC 7763 64-Core Processor), until coefficient of variance is at or below 1%.

 ### Json Test (Prettified) Results [(View the data used in the following test)](https://github.com/RealTimeChris/Json-Performance/blob/main/Json/Ubuntu-CLANG/JsonData-Prettified.json):